-Our high-quality, in-depth research is the foundation of our business.
+Our high-quality, in-depth research is the foundation of our asset management and private wealth management businesses.
 We believe that our global team of research professionals, whose disciplines include economic, fundamental equity, fixed income and quantitative research, gives us a competitive advantage in achieving investment success for our clients.
-We also have experts focused on multi-asset strategies, wealth management, environmental, social and governance ("ESG") and alternative investments.
+We also have experts focused on multi-asset strategies, wealth management, environmental, social and governance ("ESG"), and alternative investments.

-Corporate Responsibility
+Purpose, Values and Corporate Responsibility